 How to Start a WordPress Blog in 6 Easy Steps

-Let’s dive in and walk through our step-by-step process for starting a WordPress blog (the right way), so that you’ll be well-positioned for growing your site.
+Let’s dive in and walk through our step-by-step beginners guide to starting a WordPress blog (the right way), so that you’ll be well-positioned to grow your new blog.

 And to help with this tutorial, we made an easy-to-follow video walkthrough that details all of the basics in under 15 minutes: